wdporter/i-am-that-ebook/src/92-go-beyond-the-i-am-the-body-idea/readme.md

 <p><b>Q:</b> Obviously, I am not all-pervading and eternal.
 I am only here and now.</p>

 <p><b>M:</b> Good enough.
 The ’here’ is everywhere and the ‘now’ — always.
-Go beyond the ‘I am the body’
+Go beyond the “I am the body”
 idea and you will find that space and time are in you and not you in space and time.
 Once you have understood this, the main obstacle to realisation is removed.</p>